adiIspas/Computer-Vision/Laboratory 5/cod/README.md

-# Image Quilting for Texture Synthesis and Transfer
+# Bag of visual words

 My MATLAB implementation of "Bag of visual words" concept.